 |

-First leg of our northern odyssey |
+| First leg of our Northern Odyssey |

 |

-The passage of the North Magnetic Pole since first recorded in 1831 |
+| The passage of the North Magnetic Pole since first recorded in 1831 |

 |

-Strengthening magnetic 'blobs' in the earth's outer core are pulling the North magnetic pole towards Siberia away from Canada |
+| Strengthening magnetic 'blobs' in the earth's molten outer core are pulling the North Magnetic Pole towards Siberia away from Canada |

 |

-And we've packed our compass for a bit of fun! |
+| And we have packed our compass for a bit of fun! |

 No comments: